masc-it/ScrapingMonkey/docs/README.md

 You can find [ScrapingMonkey on RapidAPI](https://rapidapi.com/onipot/api/scrapingmonkey), the biggest API marketplace!

-ScrapingMonkey is now available as a standalone package too, which you can easily deploy on your own machine! (soon)
+ScrapingMonkey will be soon available as a standalone package too, which you can easily deploy on your own machine! (with more endpoints and fine-grained control on the system).

 ## Pricing plans